Using Claude Code and Codex Together: The Multi-Tool Strategy

 Reach for Claude Code when:

-• You’re starting a feature and don’t yet know the full design
+• Starting a feature without a full design

-• You need to understand an unfamiliar codebase (exploration → reasoning)
+• Understanding an unfamiliar codebase (exploration into reasoning)

 • The task requires architectural judgement (“should we use X or Y?”)